General information for authors

 Protection of Human and Animal Subjects: Internationally recognized conventions exist for the protection of human subjects and standards for animal research.

 - If the published work utilizes human subjects, authors must indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach, and demonstrate that an appropriate institutional review body explicitly approved the doubtful aspects of the study.

 - If the published work utilizes animal subjects (including animal sources for in vitro research), authors must indicate whether the institutional and national guides for the care and use of laboratory animals were followed.
 The institutional committees that provide such oversight and/or the published guidelines must be acknowledged.

-If and when a paper is accepted for publication, the authors must submit a properly executed IEEE Copyright Form, sign an author consent form, agree to a mandatory page charge for overlength manuscripts or color figures.
+If and when a paper is accepted for publication, the authors must submit a properly executed IEEE Copyright Form, sign an author consent form, agree to a mandatory page charge for overlength manuscripts.
 If you have any questions regarding IEEE copyrights, please contact IEEE Intellectual Property Rights Department at: email@example.com.